• Skip to primary navigation

 Anyone trying to access Settings menu or Control Panel on your computer will see a notification about restrictions placed on this activity by System Admin.

-This Operation Has Been Cancelled Popup
+This Operation Has Been Cancelled Pop-up In Windows

 At any time, you can change this Policy and provide access to Settings menu and Control Panel on your computer by selecting Not Configured option in Local Group Policy Editor screen.